 Seeing occasional floaters is normal and nothing more than a temporary annoyance.

 But a sudden increase in floaters can indicate a more serious condition that requires immediate attention such as those listed above.
 Floaters that are accompanied by flashes of light also warrant an urgent phone call to your optometrist, because they could indicate a detached retina which can lead to permanent vision loss, unless treated quickly.

 If you notice new floaters, a large number of floaters that don’t resolve, or floaters accompanied by flashes of light, we can help.

-Through a retinal or dilated eye exam, we’ll be able to evaluate the cause of your floaters and recommend a treatment plan for you if necessary.
+Through a retinal or dilated eye test, we’ll be able to evaluate the cause of your floaters and recommend a treatment plan for you if necessary.

 At Ray Dahl Optical & Optometrists, your eye health is our #1 focus.

-To schedule your eye exam, call Ray Dahl Optical & Optometrists in Sidney today!
+To schedule your eye test, call Ray Dahl Optical & Optometrists in Sidney today!